philmander/ant-jstestrunner/README.md

 or downloading the jar release and running

-`mvn install:install-file -Dfile=/path/to/ant-jstestrunner-0.1.deps.jar -DgroupId=com.philmander.ant -DartifactId=ant-jstestrunner -Dversion=0.1 -Dpackaging=jar`
+`mvn install:install-file -Dfile=/path/to/ant-jstestrunner-0.1.deps.jar -DgroupId=com.philmander.jstest.ant -DartifactId=ant-jstestrunner -Dversion=0.1 -Dpackaging=jar`

 Now use the antrun plugin to add the js test runner to your Maven build